hewison-chris/agora-cl-docs/website/docs/prepare-for-merge.md

 <FullSyncWarningPartial />

-Other than ensuring that you're using the [latest stable Prysm release](https://github.com/prysmaticlabs/prysm/releases), validator client configuration doesn't need to be updated for The Merge.
+Other than ensuring that you're using the [latest stable Agora-cl release](https://github.com/prysmaticlabs/prysm/releases), validator client configuration doesn't need to be updated for The Merge.
 A fee recipient address can optionally be configured on your validator node if you want redundancy or multiple fee recipient addresses.
 See [Configure a Fee Recipient address](./execution-node/fee-recipient.md) to learn more.

 import SingletonWarningPartial from '@site/docs/partials/_singleton-warning-partial.md';